esprohge/esprohge.github.io/README.md

 This project is an example of using Python to sort, reformat, clean, and analyze data.
 It investigates posts to Hacker News.

 <a href =
-"https://nbviewer.jupyter.org/github/esprohge/esprohge.github.io/blob/master/Dataquest%20eBay%20Car%20Sales%20project.html">  Data Cleaning and Anlysis Project 2 </a>
+"https://nbviewer.jupyter.org/github/esprohge/esprohge.github.io/blob/master/Dataquest%20eBay%20Car%20Sales%20project.html">  Data Cleaning and Analysis Project 2 </a>
 This project uses the pandas and NumPy libraries in Python to clean and analyze data from a German eBay used car listing file.